In the Background

 This HBO biopic starring Queen Latifah as Bessie Smith was my first-ever background job (3 very long days).
 I had two different outfits: 1.
 My own 1930s floral satin gown and vintage accessories (hair/makeup by crew).
 2. A 1930s gown and vintage fox stole from wardrobe (outstanding hair/makeup by crew).
 In "holding" (where they corral us between takes) I'm crocheting to pass the time.
-"Tiling" (a post-production trick to fill up large spaces with a limited number of people) means there are several of me in the audience at the same time!
+"Tiling" (a post-production trick to fill up large spaces with a limited number of people) means there are lots of me in the audience at the same time!
 Six years in, I can now look at this crowd and recognize several friends.

 🎬 🍿 📽 🎞

 p.s.
-When I still lived in New York, I was in an MTV "Basement Tape" video.
+When I still lived in New York, I was in an MTV "Basement Tapes" video.
 I had to give up my summer waitressing job to go to the callbacks, but with only 2 weeks left before fall semester began, it was worth the risk.
 I was concerned about my lost job, and was very nervous, but...
 I got a part!